-The minimum time between the burial and putting up a memorial is six months as the ground needs time to settle.
+The minimum time between the burial and putting up a memorial is twelve months as the ground needs time to settle.
 Before you get too far with your plans, please talk to your parish priest to avoid difficulties and disappointment later in the process.

 You will need to decide whether you want to commission an individual memorial, perhaps created by an artist, or choose a more standard design from a catalogue.
 Once you have a clearer idea, you’ll need to fill in a form which your parish priest will give you.

 The parish priest is allowed to authorise simple headstones, provided that they comply with the Churchyard Regulations.
 Gaining approval is usually managed by the Stonemason you are employing to make the headstone.

 In less straightforward cases, you will need to apply to the Chancellor of the Diocese for permission (a ‘Faculty’), for which there is a fee.
 Your parish priest will be able to advise you about how to apply.

-The Churchyard Regulations are available in full on the diocesan website.
+The Churchyard Regulations are available here.